BOOK-Y0D4/Discord-Meshtastic-USB-Bot/README.md

 Meshtastic errors: Verify the serial port (e.g., COM3) and test with the Meshtastic CLI.
 File permissions: Ensure JSON files (data.json, etc.) are writable.

+💬 Support
+For help with setup, usage, or troubleshooting, join our Discord community to connect with other users and get assistance.
 📜 License
 This project is licensed under the MIT License.
 🙌 Contributing